Heunjung Lee, Ph.D.

 Profile

-Heunjung Lee is a Postdoctoral Fellow at the School of Creative and Performing Arts, University of Calgary.
-She received her M.A. in Performing Arts Studies from Seoul National University in 2016 and completed her Ph.D. in Performance Studies at the University of Alberta in 2023.
+I am a Postdoctoral Fellow at the School of Creative and Performing Arts, University of Calgary.
+I received M.A. in the Interdisciplinary Performing Arts Studies Program from Seoul National University in 2016 and completed my Ph.D. in Performance Studies at the University of Alberta in 2023.

 Research Areas